 South German, probably Augsburg.
 Of bright steel composed of 4 plates front and back.
 The top one with inwardly-turned and roped roll, the bottom one drawn down to a blunt point in the front.
-Hinged on the left side with an integral hinge in the top collar plate and a rivet n the main plates.
+Hinged on the left side with an integral hinge in the top collar plate and a rivet in the main plates.
 Secured by a rivet on the rear plate engaging a keyhole in the front plate and two pins engaging holes in the upper plate on the right.
 Two pins are relatively rare.
 This may be to keep the upper plates aligned perfectly if the collar is meant to engage a roll on the bottom of the helmet.
 The upper one is secured to the rear plate and engages a hole in the front plate, the lower one is secured to the front plate and engages a hole in the rear plate.
 The top corners of the second rear plate are notched to allow the gorget to open, the plates to fit nicely and still allow for an overlap.
 With brass-capped rivets throughout.
 The rivets that secure the straps for the pauldrons are modern.
 The other rivets may be original, which would make the leathers original.
 Possibly some form of mark on the main front plate.
 Very nice form with tapering neck plates.
 The gorget includes two straps for securing the pauldrons which appear to be later replacements.
 Details of the contruction including the difference in thickness between the front and back plates, the double pins, beveled edges, inset hinge, brass capped rivet heads and finished edges of the inner plates indicate this likely formed part of a high quality armour.
+This is very similar to the gorget on Wallace A45 catalogued as A45.02 and WAM 2014.1175.2 formerly in the John Woodman Higgins Armory Collection.
+The leathers are old and collapsed so the images do not show the plates sitting as they should.
+The gorget should be much taller.

 Ex.
 Coll.
 Peter Parsons (2011), Robin Wigington (1977), Part of a South German armour sold by Sotheby , Co.
 London 12 Feb.
 1974, lot 172.